GrantExec, a Euna Solutions® company

 FY2026 - Historic Preservation Fund- Annual Tribal Historic Preservation Office Grants

-This funding opportunity provides financial support to federally recognized Native American tribal governments to help them protect and manage their historic and cultural resources on tribal lands.
+This funding opportunity provides financial support to federally recognized Native American tribal governments to help them identify, protect, and preserve historic properties on their lands.

 $181,000